-Club Med’s future is looking less bleak, more chic, at Club Med Pragelato Vialattea says Georgia Rickard.
+Club Med’s future is looking less bleak, more chic, at Club Med Pragelato Vialattea.
+Words by Georgia Rickard.

 Club Med Pragelato Vialattea, Via Rohbach, 10060 Frazione Plan, Italy +39 0122 741301 – clubmed.com

 How to get there

 Emirates flies from Australia to Rome via Dubai daily, from approximately $2287 return.
 Alitalia flies from Rome to Turin several times per day, from approximately $80 return (emirates.com; alitalia.com).

 Luggage can be checked all the way through if all flights are booked together through Emirates.
 Pragelato is a 45-minute drive west of Turin, with cars for hire at the airport complete with snow tyres and ski racks if required (europcar.com; avis.co.uk).
 Transfers can also be arranged as part of your accommodation package with Club Med.